uhs-robert/uhs-robert/README.md

 [![Book a free session](https://img.shields.io/badge/📆%20Book%20a%20Session-Free%2030%20Minutes-indianred?style=for-the-badge)](https://uphillsolutions.tech/contact-us/)

-Founder of [UpHill Solutions](https://uphillsolutions.tech), I build tools to automate away the boring and repetitive.
+Founder of [UpHill Solutions](https://uphillsolutions.tech), every problem is an **opportunity** for me to **enjoy solving a puzzle**.

-My public repos are the home of my personal projects.
-They all follow the same recipe: _a dash of script, a heaping pile of Linux-first, and a quiet prayer to the Church of Vim_ 🙏

-If my work has been helpful to you, consider sponsoring.
-It's the best way to support my ongoing crusade against tedious problems and helps me to keep both my projects **and my family** alive.
+I **love overcoming challenges** and prefer the journey to the destination; I will save enjoying the destination **for you and my clients**.
+If anything that I have created has been helpful to you, _please consider sponsoring_.
+Your support is what helps me to keep my open source projects, **and my family**, alive.

 ## About Me